 Many Canadians haven't lived in Canada for 40 years.
-To be conservative, let's use the average CPP pension amount and half of the OAS amount to get to a total CPP and OAS payment of \$979.63 per month.
+To be conservative, let's use the average CPP pension amount and half of the OAS amount to get to a total CPP and OAS payment of \$1,172.95 per month.

 Depending on where you live in Canada, the cost of living and minimum wage are different.
-Currently, the minimum wage ranges from \$11.32 to \$15 per hour across Canada.
+According to the Retail Council of Canada, the recent minimum wage ranges from \$11.45 to \$16 per hour across Canada.

 Assuming \$14 an hour, that'd be \$2,072 per month on a 37-hour workweek.
-The combined CPP and OAS pension payments only make up about 47% of this minimum wage amount.
+The combined CPP and OAS pension payments only make up about 56% of this minimum wage amount.
 So, they won't be enough to pay for a comfortable retirement, but that's normal.